Skirt steak: Characteristics

 Both the inside and outside skirt steak are the trimmed, boneless portion of the diaphragm muscle attached to the 6th through 12th ribs on the underside of the short plate.
 This steak is covered in a tough membrane that may be removed before cooking.
-By keeping the membrane it will be more tender but would require the eater to remove it which is why many remove it prior to cooking.
+By keeping the membrane it will be more tender, but would require the eater to remove it, which is why many remove it prior to cooking.

 The inside skirt steak is often confused with the flank steak, which is the tail of the porter house and T-bone steaks of the short loin found on the flank, and hanger steak.
 It has similar cooking properties.

-In the United States, the North American Meat Processors Association (NAMP) classifies all skirts steaks NAMP 121.
+In the United States, the North American Meat Processors Association (NAMP) classifies all skirt steaks NAMP 121.
 NAMP 121 is further subdivided into the outer (outside) skirt steak (NAMP 121C) and the inner (inside) skirt steak (NAMP 121D).
 The beef flank steak (NAMP 193) is adjacent to the skirt, nearer the animal's rear quarter.